ABCxFF/diepindepth/protocol/clientbound.md

 ## **`0x04` Server Info Packet**

-This tells the client which gamemode is selected, and sets the server region which is displayed next to the ping when holding L.
+This tells the client which gamemode is selected, as well which server, and sets the server region which is displayed next to the ping when holding L.

 Format:
-> `04 stringNT(gamemode) stringNT(host-region)`
+> `04 stringNT(gamemode) stringNT(server uuid) stringNT(host-region)`

 Sample Packet (Decoded):

 ```
-clientbound <- 04 stringNT("sandbox") stringNT("vultr-amsterdam")
+clientbound <- 04 stringNT("sandbox") stringNT("742a37-f24a-4030-b4bd-2fa3515965af") stringNT("vultr-amsterdam")
 ```

 ---